Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 1. Build a collection to organize components
 1. Define the layout of a new XM Cloud component called Text Teaser
-1. Apply styling to the component using out-of-the-box themes
 1. Make the component available to editors
 1. Place the component into your existing webpage